MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 [Campaign](./Campaign)|The campaign to which this ad group belongs.
 &nbsp;|&nbsp;
 ## <a name="getentitytype"></a>getEntityType
-Returns the entity type of this ad group, which is “Ad Group”.
+Returns the entity type of this ad group, which is "AdGroup".

 ### Returns:
 |Type|Description|